01 of 07

 - Lay the fabric out flat in a single layer.
 Press the fabric if needed.

-- Lay the pattern pieces out, using the marked grain lines to keep the fabric on the straight grain of the fabric.
+- Lay the pattern pieces out, using the marked grain lines to keep the fabric on the straight grain.

 - Pin the pattern pieces in place.